Katsuhito Kinoshi: Selangor

 On 24 November 2024, Kinoshi was appointed his first ever managerial role with Malaysia Super League club Selangor as head coach.
 He made his senior coaching debut on 28 November, when he led Selangor in the AFC Champions League Two and had his first defeat 1–2 against Thailand team Muangthong United.
 Kinoshi also guided the team to win the 2024–25 MFL Challenge Cup in his first season at the club.

-The 2025-26 Malaysia Super League began poorly for Selangor, who managed to collect only 6 points from their first 5 matches, including a 2-1 loss to Negeri Sembilan FC and a 1-0 defeat to Kuching City FC, both away fixtures.
-Selangor also endured a disappointing start in the 2025–26 AFC Champions League Two, suffering a 2-4 home defeat to Bangkok United F.C.
+The 2025-26 Malaysia Super League began poorly for Selangor, who managed to collect only 6 points from their first 5 matches, including a 2–1 lost to Negeri Sembilan and a 1–0 defeat to Kuching City, both away fixtures.
+Selangor also endured a disappointing start in the 2025–26 AFC Champions League Two, suffering a 2-4 home defeat to Bangkok United.

-Questions began to arise among fans regarding head coach Kinoshi’s frequent use of the 3-4-3 formation since his appointment, as many of the matches ended with Selangor conceding late goals or collapsing in the final minutes.
-Following the team’s poor performances, Kinoshi was sacked on 26 September 2025.
+Questions began to arise among fans regarding head coach Katsuhito Kinoshi’s frequent use of the 3-4-3 formation since his appointment in November 2024, as many of the matches ended with Selangor conceding late goals or collapsing in the final minutes.
+This tactical approach, which emphasized wing-back involvement and high pressing, drew criticism for leaving the backline exposed, particularly in late-game scenarios amid issues with squad depth and fixture congestion.
+Compounding the discontent was Kinoshi's handling of club captain and Singapore international Safuwan Baharudin.
+Early in his tenure, the coach informed Safuwan that he was not part of the team's future plans, effectively sidelining the experienced defender and club stalwart.
+This decision led to Safuwan being left out, sparking emotional responses from the player and frustration among fans who viewed it as poor treatment of a key figure and leader.
+Safuwan eventually departed on loan to Singapore's Lion City Sailors in July 2025 before returning to Selangor later.

+Following the team’s poor performances and underwhelming start to the 2025/26 season (sitting fifth in the league after losing three of the opening five matches), Kinoshi was sacked on 26 September 2025.
+The club relieved him of his duties as first team head coach with immediate effect, thanking him for his efforts while appointing Frenchman Christophe Gamel as interim replacement.